New Zealand Study Abroad Program at Massey University

 - Palmerston North Campus – Catered Halls of Residence

 Students in catered halls eat meals at a central dining facility on campus.
 Students have single bedrooms with shared bathroom facilities.
 Most halls have shared kitchens for snacks.
 Click the name of the hall for more information.
-See a map at http://tinyurl.com/MAShousing.
+Click here to view a map of Palmerston North accommodation.

 - Colombo and McHardy Halls – alcohol free halls